-It is rare for a credit card company to challenge the validity of your entire bankruptcy (it would do this by seeking to dismiss your case).
+It’s rare for a credit card company to challenge the validity of your entire bankruptcy by seeking to dismiss your case.
 It is more likely that a credit card company would cause you trouble by objecting to the discharge of its particular debt.

-(To learn more, see When Your Bankruptcy Case Is Dismissed.)
+Learn more in When Your Bankruptcy Case Is Dismissed.

 When you file bankruptcy, you typically do so hoping to obtain a discharge of all your general unsecured debts, like credit card debt.
-(To learn more about the bankruptcy discharge, visit our Bankruptcy Discharge topic area.)
-Credit card debt is generally completely dischargeable -- that is, you can wipe it all out in a Chapter 7 case, and in a Chapter 13 case, you only have to pay a percentage of it and can wipe out the rest.
+Credit card debt is generally completely dischargeable—that is, you can wipe it all out in a Chapter 7 case, and in a Chapter 13 case, you only have to pay a percentage of it and can wipe out the rest.

 However, a credit card company can ask the court not to discharge the debt you owe to it.
 If the court agrees, you'll be able to get rid of your other unsecured and credit card debts, but you won't be able to wipe that particular credit card debt.

 A credit card company can object to the discharge of the debt if fraud was involved.
 For example, if you lied on your credit card application or incurred lots of debt that you knew you couldn't repay, the company might challenge the discharge of the debt.